-- Level 1-Inputs are unadjusted, quoted prices in active markets for identical assets or liabilities at the measurement date. - Level 2-Inputs are either directly or indirectly observable and corroborated by market data or are based on quoted prices in markets that are not active. - Level 3-Inputs are unobservable and reflect management's best estimate of what market participants would use in pricing the asset or liability.
+- · Level 1-Inputs are unadjusted, quoted prices in active markets for identical assets or liabilities at the measurement date. - Level 2- Inputs consist of observable market data, other than level 1 inputs, such as quoted prices for similar assets and liabilities in active markets or inputs other than quoted prices that are directly observable. - Level 3-Inputs are unobservable and reflect management's best estimate of what market participants would use in pricing the asset or liability.
 Assets and liabilities carried at level 3 fair value generally include assets and liabilities with inputs that require management's judgment.

-For further discussion regarding the fair value of financial assets and liabilities, see note 17 of the notes to the consolidated financial statements.
+For further discussion regarding the fair value of financial assets and liabilities, see note 19 of the notes to the consolidated financial statements.